-In April 2022 the price of energy will increase by 54 per cent, which will have a big impact on households across the UK.
+Since April 2022, the price of energy increased by 54 percent, which had a big impact on households across the UK.
 Read this article by Ian Cook to learn about small changes that can help you use less energy and manage the rising prices.

-You will likely have heard about the big rise in the cost of energy, which will affect households across the UK this year.
-From April 1 2022, something called the “Default Tariff Cap” will rise by 54%.
-This means that the price you pay for energy will increase substantially – and unfortunately, you will see an increase in your household energy bills.
+You will likely have been affected by the big rise in the cost of energy, which continues to affect households across the UK.
+Since April 1, 2022, something called the “Default Tariff Cap” was raised by 54%.
+This meant that the price you pay for energy increased substantially and unfortunately, you may have seen an increase in your household energy bills.

-The average UK household spends around £1,277 a year on energy, so a 54% hike in the cap means that average bills are soon going to be around £2,000 for a UK family.
+The average UK household now spends around £2,645 a year on energy, due to a rise in the cap.
 However, it’s important to remember that the price cap does not limit the total cost of your energy bills – it limits the rate that you pay per unit of energy.
 Your total energy bills will vary depending on how much energy you use.

-With that in mind, you may be thinking: “how can I make this huge energy cost hike as bearable as possible?”
-The answer is to use less energy – which might sound simple, but can also feel quite challenging.
-Thankfully, there are lots of small ways that we can all reduce the amount of energy we use.
+With that in mind, you may be thinking: “How can I make these huge energy costs as bearable as possible?”
+The answer is to use less energy – which might sound simple but can also feel quite challenging.
+Thankfully, there are lots of small ways in which we can all reduce the amount of energy we use.
 Here are some tips to help you cut down on your energy consumption where possible.

 Top tips for reducing your energy consumption